trpa-dev/winpyano/README.md

 # winpyano
-Lightweight Python recreation of WinPiano (by ).
+Lightweight Python recreation of WinPiano (by Gregor Brecko).